 Both Maass and Peskin worried that the surveillance could have a “chilling effect” on First Amendment activities.

-The Union Square Business Improvement District began installing the cameras in 2012 with $2 million from an anonymous donor who has since been identified as Chris Larsen, the co-founder of a tech company called Ripple.
+The Union Square Business Improvement District began installing the cameras in 2012.
+The network has since grown to hundreds of cameras with funding from various sources including more than $2 million from an anonymous Silicon Valley donor and $200,000 from tech executive Chris Larsen of the company Ripple.

 The Union Square BID is a public-private partnership where property owners in the area pay extra taxes to obtain improved services.